hajarikishan/End-to-end-US-visa-approved-Prediction-ML-Project/README.md

 # End-to-end-US-visa-approved-Prediction-ML-Project
-In this project, I use a few features to forecast the approval of US visas.
+In this project, I utilise a few features along with full Machine Learning Pipelines with mlflow production to predict the approval of US visas.